kamiljk/kjk-astro/CONTINUE_SESSION_PROMPT.md

 ## SESSION LOG

+- 2025-06-17: Locked in consistent 1rem spacing below navbar for both feed and single post views using margin-top on #astro-feed-island and #posts-feed.
+All spacing is now token-driven and visually correct at all breakpoints.
 - 2025-06-16: Feed scaling and responsiveness fixed.
 Ready to add spacing between navbar and feed.
 - 2025-06-16: Navbar centering and alignment visually confirmed and complete.
 Ready to proceed to dropdown polish and consistency.
 - 2025-06-15: Alignment and width system complete.
 Visual consistency and polish needed.
 Next: unify border radius, border style, spacing, and add frosted glass effect to navbar and dropdown.